Functional renormalization group for extremely correlated electrons: Introduction

-Ever since its inception \cite{Hubbard1963}, the Hubbard model has established itself as minimal model for electronic correlations in solids encompassing such diverse phenomena as metal-insulator transitions, ferro- and antiferromagnetism, superconductivity, and the Luttinger quantum liquid \cite{Auerbach1994, Fulde1995, Fazekas1999, Ovchinnikov2004}.
+While the X-FRG can be applied to any lattice model for strongly correlated electrons, it is especially useful for models defined on projected Hilbert spaces where standard weak coupling methods fail.
+To motivate these models, let us start from the Hubbard model, which ever since its inception~\cite{Hubbard1963}, has been established as minimal model for electronic correlations in solids encompassing such diverse phenomena as metal-insulator transitions, ferro- and antiferromagnetism, superconductivity, and the Luttinger quantum liquid \cite{Auerbach1994, Fulde1995, Fazekas1999, Ovchinnikov2004}.
 Its Hamiltonian reads